 “I had never heard anything like it, and the worst part is that we are not adults, we are not supposed to be so cold and cruel to one another.
 They are good kids, and yet they managed to spit in my face what they knew would cripple me down, and for what?!”
 She took a shaky breath “What have I done to deserve to be treated like this?”

 “You want to know what you did?”
-I asked rhetorically, holding her more tightly in my arms and whispering in her ear so no one around us could hear “They wanted to bring you don’t because they couldn’t stand the idea of you, someone who they thought was below them, was better than them.
-Trust me, if they hadn’t found you were poor, they would have found the next best thing and use it against you just to make you feel less of yourself.
-I bet their souls were eating them inside because they just couldn’t stand a single more day of seeing you happy.”
+I asked rhetorically, holding her more tightly in my arms and whispering in her ear so no one around us could hear “They wanted to bring you down because they couldn’t stand the idea of you.
+Someone who they thought was below them, was better than them.
+Trust me, if they hadn’t found you were poor, they would have found the next best thing and use it against you just to make you feel inferior.
+I bet their souls were eating them inside because they just couldn’t stand seeing you happy.”

 I felt a tear land on my hand, and instead of being more concerned I was relieved.
 It was worse to cry on the inside than letting it all out.